AstroDule/cf3-doc/source/general/vmnewvolumeyes/vmnewvolumeyes.rst

 |

-you can choose choose different new flavor (eg. eo1.xmedium) than original  (eo1.xsmall)
+you can choose different new flavor (eg. eo1.xmedium) than original  (eo1.xsmall)

 .. figure:: volyes14.png